-In an effort to support our State Chapters and Tournament Directors ability to hold in-person, single location Science Olympiad tournaments during the 2022 Season and the COVID-19 pandemic we have assembled this list of possible options that can be used to reduce the risk of a tournament attendee's (i.e., participant, coach, Event Supervisor, volunteer) exposure to COVID-19.
+In an effort to support our State Chapters and Tournament Directors ability to hold in-person, single location Science Olympiad tournaments in light of COVID-19 we have assembled this list of possible options that can be used to reduce the risk of a tournament attendee's (i.e., participant, coach, Event Supervisor, volunteer) exposure to COVID-19.
 This list is drawn from the best public guidance provided by doctors and public health officials but it is by no means comprehensive or guaranteed to prevent the spread of COVID-19 at an in-person, single location Science Olympiad tournament.
 Additionally, the recommendations provided here are not intended to override or replace guidelines and restrictions put in place by local, state, or federal officials.
 All Science Olympiad stakeholders (i.e., participant, coach, Event Supervisor, volunteer, Tournament Director, and State Director) are expected to follow the directions of their local, state, or federal officials.